 While using 2FA authentication might seem viable here instead of three authentication factors, it depends on finding the right solution and MFA provider that provides an easy-to-use interface and streamlines the user experience.

-While MFA Authentication meaning represents that it involves more than two authentication factors to validate a user’s identity, 2FA comprises only two authentication factors.
+While MFA Authentication involves more than two authentication factors to validate a user’s identity, 2FA comprises only two authentication factors.